Reformed Theological Seminary: Academics

 RTS follows the Reformed tradition, including Covenant Theology.

 Accreditation

 Reformed Theological Seminary is accredited by the Association of Theological Schools in the United States and Canada to award the MDiv, MABS, MAR, MATS, MAC, MACC, and DMin degrees.
-It is also accredited by Southern Association of Colleges and Schools Commission on Colleges to award masters and doctorate degrees.
+It is also accredited by the Southern Association of Colleges and Schools Commission on Colleges to award masters and doctorate degrees.
+The MAC degree program is accredited by the Council for Accreditation of Counseling and Related Educational Programs.